When you try to control too much, you enjoy too little. Sometimes you just need to let go, relax, take a deep breath and love what is.

 You can decide how you spend your time, whom you socialize with, whom you share your life, money and energy with.
 You can choose to love and appreciate the people in your life for exactly who they are.
 You can choose how you’re going to respond to surprises and disappointments when they arise, and whether you will see them as curses or opportunities for emotional growth…

-And most importantly, you can choose to let go of control and adjust your attitude in an instant, which dictates pretty much everything else.
+And most importantly, you can choose to let go of control and adjust your attitude, which dictates pretty much everything else.

 In what area of your life do you need to loosen up and let go of control?
 What worries you about this?
 Leave a comment below and share your thoughts and insights.